Don Jack, Composer/Producer | Artist/Designer | Curator

 You’d think wrong.
 Don Jack is an artist as well.

 At age 11, Don won the Brooke Bond Art Prize.
 He has since exhibited paintings and sculptures around the world.
-He likes to organise art as well and curates the popular culture exhibition titles in the Museum of Movie Magic, Scotland.
+He likes to organise art as well and curates the popular culture exhibition titles for his Museum of Movie Magic, Scotland.
 He’s very good at that – wherever the exhibitions appear internationally, museum visitor numbers shoot through the roof.

 Narrelle Harris